 *Empty Egg Cartons

 It didn’t take long to save up MORE than enough dryer lint for this project.
-In fact, I had WAY more than I needed so I am saving it for another batch down the road.
+I actually had WAY more than I needed so I am saving it for another batch down the road.

 The egg cartons we ALWAYS have on hand…and I had a couple of old candles stashed away in a cupboard just waiting for SOME D.I.Y. project calling for wax. :-)